 Workout B: Squat, Bench, Back extension, Chin-up

 In the fourth phase we have Workout A alternate between deadlifts and power cleans, so they'll each be done every fourth training day.
-In between we'll instead do back extensions.
+This will help with recovery from these heavy lifts.

 Monday: Squat, Press, Deadlift